 I'm going to spend a lifetime with Knives and Skin.
 Its pulse of color, vibrating hope on a low frequency.
 Its unapologetic exposure of our inner-selves that is unspeakable, primal, and plain messy.
 Its audiacity towards the indulgence of surreality.
-Knives And Skin is a filmic whole.
+Knives and Skin is a filmic whole.
 Shot incredibly by Chris Rejano and written/directed by Midwest-based artist Jennifer Reeder, it is a complete body and mind.
 Everything we have and will experience if given the room.
 Due to its tonal soup, I celebrate its particular brilliance by speaking of and back to this film the way it spoke to me.

 The vignette-like flow Knives and Skin prefers makes a linear reading unsatisfying.
-It is in the aftermath of enigmatic high schooler Carolyn Harper's (Raven Whitley) disappearance, that her peers, authority figures, and mother balance genuine, active concern and their personal unwavering anxiety in their Midwest town as this unfortunate circumstance is shrouded in mystery to the town's residents.
+It is in the aftermath of enigmatic high schooler Carolyn Harper's (Raven Whitley) disappearance, that her peers, authority figures, and mother balance genuine, active concern with their personal unwavering anxiety in their Midwest town as this unfortunate circumstance is shrouded in mystery to the town's residents.

 Charlotte is self-assured and unknowing.
-With an enviable confidence of reliable, No wave flare and performative prowess, beneath lies a similar bevy of insecurities that link to a common desire to make intimate connections a personal reality.
-A long, palpable glance at the football player Jason (Jalen Gilbert), who's a hint less shy about his interest reveals an assumed outsider with yearnings like the rest of us.
+With an enviable confidence of reliable, No Wave flare and performative prowess, beneath lies a similar bevy of insecurities that link to a common desire to make intimate connections a personal reality.
+A long, palpable glance at the football player Jason (Jalen Gilbert), who's a hint less shy about his interest reveals an assumed outsider, a rebel with yearnings like the rest of us.
 A perfect pitch tale of letting fear unravel to "g'on honey, take a chance," Charlotte's multipicitous emotional experience both mocks and puts social strata on the shelf as she and Jason come together in a way that is absolutely unmatched in any film like Knives and Skin before it.
 Double this with how cheerleader Laurel (Kayla Carter) and the sporty Colleen (Emma Ladji) entangle to weave a budding love spree and the film becomes straight up revolutionary.

-Her need to 'get out' (Joanna's strategies to make enough money on her own to maybe go to an all-women college) doubles in meaning as she untethers herself from the emotional approval of her elders.
+Her need to 'get out' doubles in meaning as she untethers herself from the emotional approval of her elders while finding slick ways to make enough money, maybe to pay application fees for a women's college.
 Her mother should want to love her.
-Her teacher should respect boundaries.
+Her teacher should know his boundaries.
+And her brother Andy (Ty Olwin) shouldn't crudely invade her space, or the requests of others.
 In a perfect world, these are reasonable expectations.
-In the reality of Knives and Skin and our own, these things are unfair and incredibly complicated.
+In the reality of Knives and Skin and sometimes our own, it inevitably doesn't exist for everyone.
 Instances like these that bring this ensemble together are the silent screams of women and girls who carry these grey difficulties, determined to figure out who they are and what they want.
-Knives and Skin piles on the pressure by offering more complex ways adults and young women navigate the patriarchal landmines and fine tune their personal desires.
+Knives and Skin piles on the pressure by presenting a variety ways adults and young women navigate the patriarchal landmines and fine tune their personal desires.

 Knives and Skin is available to stream now.